 Lately I don’t believe a week has passed without me using pumpkins, squashes or gourds in one form or another.
 We carved, roasted and blended them for so many different things!

-This pasta recipe is a variation on my sausage pasta in tomato sauce, which is an absolutely staple in our house.
+This pasta recipe is a variation on my sausage pasta in tomato sauce, which is an absolute staple in our house.
 I wanted to use my homemade pumpkin puree as the base for the sauce instead of the usual canned tomatoes.
 It was a pretty bold move as I wasn’t sure kids would approve.

 The joke is on them because I didn’t use any cream at all.
 The sauce is a clever combination of chicken stock, pumpkin puree and a bit of Parmesan cheese.
 You would be fooled too because it tastes that great!